 Flea Markets: Multiple flea markets are within easy driving distance, open on almost any day of the week.

-Railroad Train Rides: The Blue Ridge Scenic Railway and The Great Smoky Mountain Railway are both a 45 minute drive from Downtown Murphy.
+Railroad Train Rides: The Blue Ridge Scenic Railway and The Great Smoky Mountain Railway are both a 45-minute drive from Downtown Murphy.
 The BRSR is in the "Antique Capital" of Georgia, Blue Ridge.
-Enjoy the ride along the beautiful Toccia River in climate controlled or open air cabins.
+Enjoy the ride along the beautiful Toccoa River in a climate controlled or open-air cabins.

 Mercier Apple Orchard: nestled in the North Georgia Mountains is a family owned and operated apple orchard.
 Started back in 1943 by Bill & Adele Mercier, Mercier Orchards is now celebrating 66 years of fruitful harvests.